Strabane: Politics

-As of 2015, Strabane and Derry councils joined together, and have a strong nationalist majority.
+As of 2015, Strabane and Derry councils joined to form Derry City and Strabane District Council, and have a strong nationalist majority.
 At the local elections in May 2011, members of Strabane District Council were elected from the following political parties: 8 Sinn Féin, 4 Democratic Unionist Party (DUP), 1 Social Democratic and Labour Party (SDLP), 1 Ulster Unionist Party (UUP) and 2 Independent Nationalist.
 The council chairperson for 2013-14 was Ruairí McHugh of Sinn Féin.

 Since 1997 Strabane has been part of the United Kingdom parliamentary constituency of West Tyrone, held since 2001 by Sinn Féin's Pat Doherty.
 From 1983 to 1997 it was part of the Foyle constituency, held during that time by the then-SDLP leader John Hume.

 Culture

 Sport

 The local Gaelic football team is Strabane Sigersons.

 Strabane Cricket Club and Fox Lodge Cricket Club are members of the North West Senior League.

 Strabane Athletic F.C. play in the Northern Ireland Intermediate League.

 The town has three golf courses prominent among which is the 18-hole Strabane Golf Course.

+Angling has historically been popular in the Strabane area.
+The town and immediate countryside is served by several rivers, with lough fishing at Moorlough and Lough Ash.
+Strabane is situated at the confluence of the rivers Mourne and Finn where they meet to form the Foyle.
+Strabane Glen, a steep wooded gorge adjacent to the town, is a designated ASSI (Area of Special Scientific Interest).

 Irish language

 Strabane has an Irish-medium nursery, Naíscoil an tSratha Báin, which was founded in 1994, and a Gaelscoil (primary school).

-A common greeting in Strabane and the wider North West is "What's the bars?"
+A common greeting in Strabane and the wider North West is "Have ye any bars?"
 This means "What's the news?" or "What's the latest gossip?"
 This may derive from Irish, from the phrase "barr nuachta," meaning "titbit," referring to a tasty piece of news.

 Music and arts

 In 2007, the Alley Arts and Conference Centre (designed by architects Glenn Howells and AJA) opened to the general public, offering a 270-seat theatre, art gallery, tourist information centre and cafe-bar.
-The Alley was Northern Ireland Building of the Year in 2008, and won the Allianz Arts and Business Award 2009 and The Green Apple Award 2008.
-The venue has hosted the All Ireland Confined Drama Finals (2008) and is the current home of the North West Music Festival, The Stage Write Schools Drama Festival, Sounds Like Summer Music Festival, Strabane Drama Festival, and the Johnny Crampsie Music Festival.
+The venue was Northern Ireland Building of the Year in 2008, and won the Allianz Arts and Business Award 2009 and the Green Apple Award 2008.
+It has also hosted the All Ireland Confined Drama Finals (2008), the North West Music Festival, the Stage Write Schools Drama Festival, Sounds Like Summer Music Festival, Strabane Drama Festival, and the Johnny Crampsie Music Festival.

 Strabane plays host to a Saint Patrick's Day Parade each year.
 One of Strabane's most notable features are five 20 ft steel structures on the banks of the river.
 Designed by Maurice Harron, they consist of two dancers and a fiddle player on the Lifford side, a flute player on the Strabane side and a drummer in the middle.